111 Washington Street

 In an effort to upgrade and make improvements to their club’s facility, the Sons of Italy looked to capitalize on the equity they had built in an adjacent parcel of land.
 This land serviced the club by providing an awkward dirt parking lot for their function facility.
 Galvin Development’s challenge was to maximize and rebuild the parking lot for the function business, and to capitalize on the vacant parking lot’s value with new businesses.

-Because of large size of the parking lot and knowing the demand created by medical users Galvin saw this as an opportunity for the development a new medical/office building.
+Given the function business required a large parking lot that would be vacant most of the day time, and knowing the demand created by medical users, Galvin saw this as an opportunity for the development of a new medical/office building.
 Galvin worked with the City for zoning relief and Special Permits and constructed a 15,000 square foot, first class medical facility which, with cross easements, shares the newly constructed and engineered 160 parking spaces.

 225 West Squantum Street